 Protect Yourself From Phone Scams

-While phone scams are an outdated way of scamming people out of their money, they are still common.
+While phone scams seem like an outdated way of scamming people out of their money, they are still very common and often successful.
 You should know the kinds of calls that are scams and how to easily avoid them.
 By following these tips, you should be able to avoid common phone scams and slip through the traps set by scammers.

-First Alliance members do get a discount on ID Shield, comprehensive identity theft protection coverage.
+First Alliance Credit Union members do get a discount on ID Shield, comprehensive identity theft protection coverage.
 Sign up for it today to freeze scammers in their tracks.